keatontate/XGBoost-Regression-Streamlit-Dashboard/README.md

 `docker-compose up`

 from this directory.
-It should deploy on [localhost](https://0.0.0.0:8501), accessible via your browser.
+It should deploy on [localhost](https://0.0.0.0:8501), port 8501, accessible via your browser.

 ## Info